-What Do You Sell, if you don’t sell cars?
-Simple! you sell space—a Comfort Zone that brings prospective buyers into contact with the individual owner/sellers.
+You sell space—a comfort zone that brings prospective buyers into contact with the individual owner/sellers.

 In order to get use of your lot, you might offer the property owner a donation to his favorite charity, or a percentage of your gross instead of a flat monthly rental, until the display lot proves profitable.

-You can reduce your Advertising cost by setting up a contract with local Newspapers to your classified ads every day for a set amount per month.
+You can reduce your Advertising cost by setting up a contract with local (free & pay) Newspapers to your classified ads every day for a set amount per month.

-Warning do not, get involved in the sales of the cars.
+Warning, do not get involved in the sales of cars.
 If you do, you might be breaking the law unless you get a Dealer’s License.